‘Why do I feel stiff?’

 Sunshine, movement, full breathing and thinking less.

 When we move our bodies in various ways we promote healing.
-When we do activities such as yoga and mobility work we are moving blood and oxygen around our bodies into different areas of the tissue, bones, fascia etc to enable cell regeneration, reapir nerves, flush toxins and generally aid the various systems in our body to do thier jobs properly.
+When we do activities such as yoga and mobility work we are moving blood and oxygen around our bodies into different areas of the tissue, bones, fascia etc to enable cell regeneration, repair nerves, flush toxins and generally aid the various systems in our body to do their jobs properly.

-In my opinon, working with people over the years is that a lack of movement and a regular mobility practice is what leads to more pain, stiffness and generally a sub par immune system.
+In my opinion, working with people over the years is that a lack of movement and a regular mobility practice is what leads to more pain, stiffness and generally a subpar immune system.
 Again, movement heals.

 What we want is a strong body, strong bones, with soft long muscles that move well and that we are able to breathe fully.
 Our bodies were desgined to be used, and varying our movements and cultivating enough stress on our system that it makes us stronger, will lead to better mobility and a body that repairs itself.